werheng/vite-plugin-env-runtime/README.md

 }
 ```

-And then you can use `dist/config.js` to configure your Env variables.
+And then you can use `dist/config.js` to configure your env variables.

 ## Options

+> Use `VITE_ENV_RUNTIME = false` in env file can disable this plugin.

 ### `name`

 - **Type:** `string`
 - **Default:** `__PRODUCTION__APP__CONF__`

-  This is the name of the global variable that will be used to configure your Env variables.
+  This is the name of the global variable that will be used to configure your env variables.
 In the browser, the default global variable name is `window.__PRODUCTION__APP__CONF__`.

 ### `prefix`

 - **Type:** `string`
 - **Default:** `VITE_`

-  Matches the Env variables that need to be configured.
+  Matches the env variables that need to be configured.

 ### `filename`